espruino/EspruinoWebIDE/README.md

 -------------------

 * Install the [Chrome Web Browser](https://www.google.com/intl/en/chrome/browser/)
-* Download the files in EspruinoSerialTerminal to a directory on your PC (either as a [ZIP File](https://github.com/espruino/EspruinoWebIDE/archive/master.zip), or using git)
+* Download the files in EspruinoWebIDE to a directory on your PC (either as a [ZIP File](https://github.com/espruino/EspruinoWebIDE/archive/master.zip), or using git)
 * Click the menu icon in the top right
 * Click 'Settings'
 * Click 'Extensions' on the left
 * Click 'Load Unpackaged Extension'
-* Navigate to the EspruinoSerialTerminal Directory and click Ok
+* Navigate to the EspruinoWebIDE Directory and click Ok
 * Job Done.
-It'll now appear as an app, but you can start it easily right now by clicking the 'Launch' link on the extensions page, or whenever you open a new tab
+It'll now appear as an app with the 'Unpacked' banner so you can tell it apart from the normal Web IDE.
+You can start it easily by clicking the 'Launch' link on the extensions page, or whenever you open a new tab.

 Permissions
 ----------